MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-update-process-for-office-365-proplus.md

 3. Apply the updates

-### Detect that updates are available for Office 365 ProPlus
+### Detect that updates are available for Microsoft 365 Apps
 <a name="Detect"> </a>

 When you install Microsoft 365 Apps, a scheduled task called Office Automatic Updates is created.
 This scheduled task is configured to look for updates at the following times: